-Foreign acquisition of ownership rights or perpetual usufruct rights to real property is subject to restrictions provided for under the Act on the Acquisition of Real Estate by Foreigners, under which a foreigner is required to obtain a permit in order to be able to acquire real estate located on the territory of Poland.
+Foreign acquisition of ownership rights or perpetual usufruct rights to real property is subject to restrictions provided for under the Act on the Acquisition of Real Estate by Foreigners, under which a foreigner is required to obtain a permit to be able to acquire real estate located on the territory of Poland.
 The term 'foreigner' is understood to be both a natural person that is not a Polish citizen and a legal person seated abroad; it covers also legal persons or entities seated in Poland but controlled (directly or indirectly) by foreigners.
 The permit is issued by the Minister of the Interior, provided that no objection is raised by the Minister of National Defence (and additionally, in the case of agricultural and forest real estate, by the Minister of Agricultural Development).
-Moreover, such permit may also be required in the case of indirect acquisition of any of the above-mentioned titles to real estate (i.e., where a foreigner acquires shares in a company that owns or is a perpetual usufructuary of real estate within the territory of Poland).
+Moreover, such a permit may also be required in the case of indirect acquisition of any of the above-mentioned titles to real estate (i.e., where a foreigner acquires shares in a company that owns or is a perpetual usufructuary of real estate within the territory of Poland).

-However, unless the real estate constitutes agricultural land or forest real estate, citizens or entrepreneurs from countries belonging to the European Economic Area are exempt from the obligation to obtain such permit, and the remaining restriction regarding agricultural and forest real estate will be eliminated as of 1 May 2016.
-Recent Parliament initiatives concerning the introduction of amendments to the Act on Shaping the Agricultural System could lead to the creation of further obstacles to foreigners willing to acquire agricultural or forest land in Poland.
-The proposed restrictions could be contradictory with European Union legislation, and may further find opposition in the Parliament.
-Nevertheless, due to the statutory right of first refusal enjoyed by the State Agricultural Land Agency applicable in the case of transfers of title to agricultural real properties larger than five hectares, any transactions pertaining to agricultural real estate will require a higher level of due diligence and proper planning.
-Tenants of agricultural real properties generally enjoy right of first refusal in cases of sales of such property, provided that the tenancy lasts at least three years.
+However, unless the real estate constitutes agricultural land or forest real estate, citizens or entrepreneurs from countries belonging to the European Economic Area are exempt from the obligation to obtain such a permit, and the remaining restriction regarding agricultural and forest real estate will be eliminated as of 1 May 2016.
+The 2015 law on Shaping the Agricultural System could lead to the creation of further obstacles to foreigners willing to acquire agricultural or forest land in Poland.
+It is due to enter into force on 1 May 2016, however there are legislative plans to replace it by that date by a new and to some extent similar legislation, including inter alia a ban on sale of agricultural land by the State during the next five years.
+The proposed restrictions could be viewed as contradicting European Union legislation, and may further find opposition in the Parliament.
+Nevertheless, because of the statutory right of first refusal enjoyed by the State Agricultural Land Agency applicable in the case of transfers of title to agricultural real properties larger than five hectares, any transactions pertaining to agricultural real estate will require a higher level of due diligence and proper planning.
+Tenants of agricultural real properties generally enjoy right of first refusal in cases of sales of such properties, provided that the tenancy lasts at least three years.